llPekoll/royalrumble/SINGLE_PLAYER_LOGIC.md

 # Single Player Game Logic

 ## Overview
-When only one real player joins a game, the system runs a special single-player mode where:
+When only one real player joins a game (can have multiple GameParticipants), the system runs a special single-player mode where:
 - The game runs normally with visual effects
-- Bots are added for visual entertainment
+- Bots are added as GameParticipants for visual entertainment
-- The real player always wins
+- The real player's participants always win
 - The player gets their bet refunded (no profit/loss)
+- Supports both small (<8 participants) and large (≥8 participants) game formats

 ## Implementation